Frequently Asked Questions

 Q. What sort of experience as a road cyclist do you have to have?

 Road cyclists of all levels are welcome on the ‘Big Mountain Challenge.’
 A basic level of fitness is recommended and if you’re relatively new to road cycling (2 years or less experience), the Matterhorn route is the ideal option.
-There is flexibility to swap to a different route during the weekend, so if you
+There is flexibility to swap to a different route during the weekend

 Q. What happens if I have a medical problem on a ride?